Sponsorship is when a Sponsor, normally an organisation, takes responsibility for a number of different aspects of the research.

 |Belfast Health & Social Care Trust||BHSCT RGC Meeting Dates||R&D Manager|

 A HSC R&D Application Gateway has been established to support applicants wishing to gain HSC Research Governance Permission for multi-centre research studies.
-The Gateway is a mandatory process for submission for all multi-centre research studies.
 Detailed information and guidance can be found in the HSC Trust Research Governance Permission – Guidance for Applicants.

 The Gateway co-ordinates the process of gaining Research Governance Permissions for multi-centre studies with the five Trust R&D Offices in Northern Ireland.
 The Gateway does not give HSC Research Governance Permission for a research study.
 Its role is to facilitate and support the process in a coordinated and streamlined approach by working in partnership with the relevant HSC Trusts, to ensure that multi-centre research applications are managed efficiently.